A PROVEN SOLUTION

 Source: Western Kentucky University Stormwater Utility Survey 2024

 According to a University of Western Kentucky 2024 stormwater utility survey, 42 states have a stormwater utility (SWU) in place.
-East Baton Rouge was the first parish in our state to create a SWU district but has yet to implement a fee.
+East Baton Rouge was the first parish in Louisiana to create a SWU district but has yet to implement a fee.

-Florida is one of the leaders in stormwater management with stormwater dynamics, topography, and precipitation levels similar to Louisiana.
+We look to Florida — one of the leaders in stormwater management — because it has similar topography and precipitation levels to Louisiana.
 Over 30 years ago, Florida declared stormwater a utility to reduce litter on their streets and watersheds.
-The initial goal was to reduce litter by 50 percent and protect tourism.
+The initial goal was to reduce litter by 50 percent and enhance tourism.
 Today, 214 Florida communities have stormwater management programs.
 Tourism flourishes, and litter has been drastically reduced.
 But the story gets better.
-The unintended consequence of what began as litter reduction programs are today called flood prevention and water quality programs.
+What began as litter reduction programs are today called flood prevention and water quality programs, and their Community Rating System (CRS) has improved, which directly impacts insurance affordability.

 Source: Western Kentucky University Stormwater Utility Survey 2024